AS-Labs/dotfiles/README.md

-# My Dots shamelessly taken from others(some are mine)
+# My Dots and scripts